["learn"]

 INSTRUCTIONS

-1. Select and prepare the pineapple.
-Choose a ripe pineapple with a sweet aroma.
+1. Choose a ripe pineapple with a sweet aroma.
 You can check for ripeness by gently pressing the base of the fruit – it should give slightly.

 2. Cut off the top and bottom of the pineapple.
 Put the pineapple upright and cut away the skin, removing the thorny bits.
 Slice the pineapple into chunks, discarding the core.